This webpage contains affiliate links. See more details here.

 "Claire was a wonderful guide who provided much history and interesting commentary throughout our tour.
 We enjoyed many of Bologna's regional specialties and even got to see a pasta laboratorio.
 There was plenty of food served and by the end of the tour we were comfortably full.
 We would highly recommend this tour for anyone wanting to explore Bologna's wonderful food history!"

-👉 Book your spot on this Bologna food tour now!
+👉 Book your spot on this Delicious Bologna food tour now!

 Bologna’s Best